Business Law Initiative

 The Global Legal Studies Center's goal is to support research in international legal studies, organize workshops and conferences, expand connections with scholars and institutions in the U.S. and overseas, deepen links with the International Institute and other international programs on campus, and share expertise.

-Indian Law Center
+Great Lakes Indigenous Law Center

 The GLILC was established to provide legal assistance and research for Indian tribes within Wisconsin.
 The GLILC's main focus is educational, although it has served as a legal resource for area Tribes on a variety of subjects.